pesite/js-pure-sql/README.md

 > _**Note**:_
 > This is highly similar to a slightly more feature-rich and two weeks older [puresql](https://github.com/neonerd/puresql).
 > That's a mere coincidence.
 We just seem to have had the same idea and came up with the same name.
+> And my library is working on a lower level, although still not fully SQL-dialect agnostic, yet.

 ## How to use